Sunday, March 1, 2009

 Not like Jay McGwire did.

-Mark McGwire has been under tremendous scrutiny since his retirement from Major League Baseball about whether or not he took performance-enhancing drugs.
 It's been a sore topic, especially since the wave of major leaguers that have admitted their own steroid use.
 McGwire has been eligible for induction into the Major League Baseball Hall of Fame for a few years now.
 And because of his alleged steroid use, incorporated with his vehement denials, McGwire has barely been able to wiggle the needle of interest among voters.
 A lot of it has to do with the fact that McGwire is seen as a catalyst for the "steroid era" in baseball.
 Another big part is the simple fact that McGwire won't just come out and admit that he did.
 Because let's be honest with one another.
 We know that McGwire took steroids.

 We know that Pete Rose gambled on baseball.